numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 who                     Use an IDE variable explorer or ``locals()`` instead.
 ======================  =================================================================

+If the table doesn't contain an item that you were using but was removed in ``2.0``, then it means it was a private member.
+You should either use the existing API or, in case it's infeasible, reach out to us with a request to restore the removed entry.

 The next table presents deprecated members, which will be removed in a release after ``2.0``: